 Jousting gallops into the 21st century with cutting-edge VAR technology

-The ancient sport of jousting being shaken up by the use of VAR technology to score competitions at English Heritage venues this summer
+The ancient sport of jousting is being brought into the 21st century this summer as VAR technology is being used to score competitions at English Heritage venues

 Jousting, England’s first national sport, is being brought into the 21st century as English Heritage introduces Video Assisted Referee, or VAR, sports technology to its jousts across the country this summer.